projectcalico/calico/networking/ipv6.md

 ---
-title: Configure IPv6 and IPv4 modes
+title: Configure IPv6
-description: Configure IPv6, IPv4 or both modes (dual stack) IP modes for workloads.
+description: Configure IPv6 for workloads.
 canonical_url: '/networking/ipv6'
 ---

 ### Big picture

-Configure {{site.prodname}} IP address allocation mode (IPv6, IPv4, or both) for workload communications.
+Configure {{site.prodname}} IP address allocation to use IPv6 for workload communications.

 ### Value

-Although communication over IPv6 is increasingly desirable as the natural mode for workloads, it is often a requirement to continue support for IPv4. {{site.prodname}} supports using both protocols (called "**dual stack**"), as well as IPv6-only, and the default IPv4.
+Although communication over IPv6 is increasingly desirable as the natural mode for workloads, it is often a requirement to continue support for IPv4. {{site.prodname}} supports using both IPv4 and IPv6 (called "**dual stack**"), as well as IPv6-only.

 ### Features